Shaheen-Rajith/DLNLP_25_SN23048826/README.md

 # English to German Neural Machine Translation using MarianMT (DL-NLP Project)

-This project implements two deep learning models for classifying bird species from audio clips: a custom convolutional neural network (CNN) and a transfer learning approach using EfficientNet_B0.
-Audio files are converted into Mel-spectrogram images and classified into one of 24 bird species.
+This project implements a transformer-based model for English-to-German neural machine translation, the model was a finetune of a prebuilt transformer model MarianMT by Helsinki-NLP.
+The models are fine-tuned on a random sample of the combination of OPUS Books and News Commentary datasets, preprocessed with custom filtering.
+BLEU Scores and TER and evaluated using BLEU and TER (translation error rate) were used for evaluating performance.
+The fine tuned version showed an increase in BLEU scores of 0.02 (2%) which is considered a solid improvement in the field of Machine Translation.

 ## Project Structure
- - main.py , Main File, running it will train and evaluate both models.
+ - main.py , Main File, running it will train and evaluate the MT model.
- - misc.ipynb , Same code as main.py but in notebook format for easier trialing initially.
  - A/ , All Source Code:
-    + cnn_model.py , Custom CNN model Code
+    + marian.py , Sets up Model and Tokenizer for MarianMT
+    + m2m100.py , Sets up Model and Tokenizer for M2M100 (UNUSED)
-    + data_preproc.py , Contains functions that handle data preprocessing
+    + preproc.py , Contains functions that handle dataset download and preprocessing
-    + spec_gen.py , Contains code that converts sound files to mel spectrograms while maintaining folder structure
-    + trans_model.py , Transfer Learning Model Code
+    + train.py , Contains code for training loop and plotting training curves
-    + utils.py , Contains code for training, testing, and plotting loss curves and confusion matrices
+    + utils.py , Contains code for translating batch inputs and evaluation metrics like BLEU and TRE.
 - Datasets/
-    + Sound-Files , Contains the entire dataset in the form of .ogg sound files grouped by species
-    + Spec-Images , Contains the entire dataset in the form of mel spectrogram images grouped by species
+    + final_dataset.pkl , Contains the entire dataset in the form of .pkl file.

-- Results , Used for storing loss curves and confusion matrices pics
+- Results , Used for storing loss curves and other images
 - env/
-    + environment.yml , Code to create a new conda env called "BirdCLEF" with all necessary modules
+    + environment.yml , Code to create a new conda env called "DLNLP" with all necessary modules
     + requirements.txt, All needed modules
 - README.md , This file